rive-app/rive-ios/CONTRIBUTING.md

 `git clone --recurse-submodules git@github.com:rive-app/rive-ios.git`

-The package relies on [Skia](https://skia.org/), as well as [rive-cpp](https://github.com/rive-app/rive-cpp) in order to be built.
+The package relies on [Skia](https://skia.org/), as well as [rive-runtime](https://github.com/rive-app/rive-runtime) in order to be built.
 To shorten the build cycle, we rely on compiled libraries for skia, rive & rive-skia-renderer.
-The `./scripts/build.sh all` script will download or build appropriate libraries, be sure to run configure when making changes to our rive-cpp submodule.
+The `./scripts/build.sh all` script will download or build appropriate libraries, be sure to run configure when making changes to our rive-runtime submodule.

 Rive is constantly making use of the latest clang features, so please ensure your Xcode and Xcode Command Line Tools are up to date with the latest versions.